 Without being added to the project, subcontractors, vendors, and designers can submit or review submittals all through email.
 Since external partners don’t have to be added to the project itself, private information including sheets, annotations, and documents can always be kept confidential–and the project can keep moving forward.

-With all the information to track throughout the submittals process, it’s easy for items to slip through the cracks.
-No matter how many submittal register items you have, technology that allows you to filter enables you to narrow down the list of submittals to find just what you need.
-You can filter by anything such as spec section, priority, status, approvers, reviewers, created by dates, due dates, and submittal type.
+With all the submittal information to track throughout the process, it’s easy for items to slip through the cracks.
+No matter how many submittal register items you have, technology that allows you to filter enables you to narrow down the list of approved vs. rejected submittal items You can filter by anything such as spec section, priority, status, approvers, reviewers, created by dates, due dates, and submittal type.

 Utilize construction submittal software that sends approval alerts via email.
 When approvers receive notifications straight to their inbox that submittal items have been assigned to them, it improves accountability, transparency, and empowers them to send responses faster.